scs/uclinux/linux-2.6.x/Documentation/dvb/readme.txt

 contains detailed installation instructions for the various bt8xx based "budget" DVB cards
 (Nebula, Pinnacle PCTV, Twinhan DST)

+"README.dibusb"
+contains detailed information about adapters based on DiBcom reference design.

+"udev.txt"
+how to get DVB and udev up and running.

 Good luck and have fun!